Set up a filter interaction

 From the submenu, select Filter.

-The Set up a Filter dialog is displayed.
+The filter setup dialog is displayed.

 The next section is optional and shows you how this filtering was automatically configured by Dundas BI.
 You can follow along to get a better understanding of how it works.